Mare Tranquillitatis

-Mare Tranquillitatis /traeN,kwIlᵻ'teitᵻs/ (Latin tranquillitātis, the Sea of Tranquillity or Sea of Tranquility; see spelling differences) is a lunar mare that sits within the Tranquillitatis basin on the Moon.
-It is the first location on another celestial body to be visited by humans.
+Mare Tranquillitatis /traeN,kwIlᵻ'teitᵻs/ (Latin for Sea of Tranquillity or Sea of Tranquility) is a lunar mare that sits within the Tranquillitatis basin on the Moon.
+It contains Tranquility Base, the first location on another celestial body to be visited by humans.

 The mare material within the basin consists of basalt formed in the intermediate to young age group of the Upper Imbrian epoch.
 The surrounding mountains are thought to be of the Lower Imbrian epoch, but the actual basin is probably Pre-Nectarian.
 The basin has irregular margins and lacks a defined multiple-ringed structure.
 The irregular topography in and near this basin results from the intersection of the Tranquillitatis, Nectaris, Crisium, Fecunditatis, and Serenitatis basins with two throughgoing rings of the Procellarum basin.
 Palus Somni, on the northeastern rim of the mare, is filled with the basalt that spilled over from Tranquillitatis.